 “Specific colours?”
 I offer.

-“At least they didn’t slot that in their dress guideline.”
+“At least they did not slot that in their dress guideline.”

 She pauses, maybe to let me take it in.
 From a corner I spot her toss and catch a nut which crashes with so much force that pieces fall of her mouth.
 She wipes her lips, turns up at me but I look away.
 Can’t stand seeing her in pain.
-Perhaps I shouldn’t have asked.
-And for a moment I don’t know how to proceed.
+Perhaps I should not have asked.
+And for a moment I was clueless on how to proceed.
 But then I had nothing to lose — having already ignited her agony — for the peanut felt the wrath.
 So, so long as she had a dozen of them there was no way turning back.
 Or a reason to.

 “But do you?”
 She gazes and I continue..
 “Dress as they want?”